-This map reflects more detailed and up-to-date stream channel configurations than those shown on the previous FIRM for this jurisdiction.
-The floodplains and floodways that were transferred from the previous FIRM may have been adjusted to conform to these new stream channel configurations.
-As a result, the Flood Profiles and Floodway Data tables for multiple streams in the Flood Insurance Study Report (which contains authoritative hydraulic data) may reflect stream channel distances that differ from what is shown on this map.
+This map may reflect more detailed or up to date stream channel configurations than those shown on the previous FIRM.
+The floodplains and floodways that were transferred from the previous FIRM may have been adjusted to conform to these new stream channel configurations and improved topographic data.
+The profile baselines depicted on this map represent the hydraulic modeling baselines that match the flood profiles and Floodway Data Tables if applicable, in the FIS report.
+As a result, the profile baselines may deviate significantly from the new base map channel representation and may appear outside of the floodplain.